omcandido/keepaway_orla/README.md

 - Install as per the original readme file (at the end of this file)
 - To compile the MARLeME model extractor do ``make -f Makeextractor`` from the player/ folder.

+## Setup
+The project is not plug-and-play.
+Many paths are hardcoded, connections are port-/IP-dependent and you may need to do your own adjustments if your setup differs from ours.
+ORLA assumes keepaway and rcssserver are installed in the home directory of a WSL2 (Ubuntu-16.04) system.
+ORLA runs on the windows host (Windows 10).
+To maximize your chances of succeeding at getting it to work, it is advisable to use the same setup.
+After that, you should change the hardcoded home paths (I know, ugliness alert) to your own (i.e., /home/candido/.../ to /home/yourusername/...).
+Then you can compile the main.cc and extractor.cc and you should be ready to go.

 ## Run modes
 You can run the keepaway library in one of the 7 runMode.sh files ``./runMode.sh`` from the root folder.
 To execute one runMode.sh file you first have to make them executable: ``chmod +x runMode.sh``.
 The different run modes are: